 Hydrological drought: Section 11.9 asssessed low confidence of significant observational trends and projected future changes in the characteristics of episodic hydrological drought in North America given limited evidence and low agreement in modeled changes.
-Zhao et al. (2020) found that increases in hydrological drought frequency (particularly the 100 yr drought) were far more prevalent than for meteorological drought across 5797 watersheds in the US and Canada, indicating a strong influence of evaporative demand.
+C. Zhao et al. (2020) found that increases in hydrological drought frequency (particularly the 100 yr drought) were far more prevalent than for meteorological drought across 5797 watersheds in the US and Canada, indicating a strong influence of evaporative demand.
 Reductions in the overall supply of meltwater from a declining snowpack also increase the potential for intermittent hydrological droughts in the Western US (Mote et al., 2018; Livneh and Badger, 2020).